core-interaction/core-interaction.github.io/topic/html/index.md

 The `<html>` element contains all elements of the page, the `<head>` element contains the title, and the body contains `<h1>` and `<p>`.

-We call these [*semantic* elements](https://www.w3schools.com/html/html5_semantic_elements.asp)—which is saying that they give their contents a *meaning* or a *role*.
-(Remember [Tim’s diagram](/topic/everything/web.png).)
-These *roles* are then interpreted by your browser (Chrome, Safari, Firefox, etc.) when it loads the file, to ultimately display the page.
+We call these [*semantic* elements](https://www.w3schools.com/html/html5_semantic_elements.asp)—which is saying that they give their contents a *meaning* or a *role*. ([Tim’s diagram.](/topic/everything/web.png)) These *roles* are then interpreted by your browser (Chrome, Safari, Firefox, etc.) when it loads the file, to ultimately display the page.
 We call this *parsing* the document.

 > *The Semantic Web* is not a separate Web but an extension of the current one, in which information is given well-defined meaning, better enabling computers and people to work in cooperation.
 {: .quote }

 <cite>[Tim Berners-Lee](https://www.lassila.org/publications/2001/SciAm.pdf)</cite>